emperorofmars/stf-unity/readme.md

 ## Basic Structure
 STF is a binary format.
 It can have an arbitrary amount of chunks, but one is the minimum.
 The first chunk is a definition in the JSON format.
 All further chunks are binary buffers which have to be referenced by the JSON definition.

-The JSON definition has 6 objects in the root:
+The JSON definition has 6 properties in the root object:
 - meta: Information about the author, copyright, etc...
 - main: UUID of the main asset.
 - assets: A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.